WordPress/wordpress-playground/packages/docs/site/docs/09-blueprints-api/07-json-api-and-function-api.md

 You can use Blueprints [both with the web and the node.js](./06-isomorphic.md) version of WordPress Playground.

-## Differencese between JSON and Function APIs
+## Differences between JSON and Function APIs

 There are two main differences between the JSON and Function APIs: